WRVA Old Dominion Barn Dance

 The Old Dominion Barn Dance not only got recognition from being on

-the network, but also from several magazine articles.
-One of them, "Radio
+the network, but also from several magazines.
+In 1950, "Radio

 Album" gave them an award for "Outstanding Contribution to American

 Folk Music in Radio and Theater Entertainment".
-And on top of that,
+In 1952, "Who's Who in TV & Radio"

 Last, but not least, each week, a half of the show was recorded on tape,